 On January 14th 2016 Lanny Sterling and Norm Wheeler were appointed as the Emergency Fund Raising Event coordinators and Cindy Blakeslee was appointed as the new Emergency Fund chairperson.
 Jim Sills and David Taghon joined Cindy as Emergency Fund committee members.
 Eleven successful concerts were performed in 2016 bringing in additional dollars to help people in our community.
-Under the coordination of Inie Hacker, 2016 had the most successful Annual Auction since the inception of the Emergency Fund, bringing in a total of $4100.00 in auction sales.
+Under the coordination of Inie Hacker, the 2016 Annual Auction brought in a total of $4,100 in auction sales.